lxndrvn/python-coding-dojo-with-oop-semi-load/README.md

 ## Step 2

-Store the Contact objects (which you instantiate) in a class attribute, called all_contacts.
+Store the Contact objects (which you instantiate) in a list, which is a class attribute, called all_contacts.

 ## Step 3